New Island connections

 - Help pay for new transit

-- The SFMTA Board is expected to adopt this policy in Spring 2017.
+The SFMTA Board is expected to adopt this policy in the coming months Spring 2017.
 It has already been adopted by the Treasure Island Development Authority and the Board of Supervisors, as part of the Transportation Implementation Plan, the Environmental Impact Report and the Treasure Island Development Agreement.